 Sitemaps are files that list the URLs that belong to your website.
 Their primary usage is to notify search engines about all of the web pages that you wish to have crawled and indexed on your website.
 Sitemap files are submitted to search engines so that they can crawl and discover your website pages faster.

 There are a few different formats for sitemap files, but the two most common formats are Text and XML:

 <?xml version="1.0" encoding="UTF-8"?> <urlset xmlns="http://www.sitemaps.org/schemas/sitemap/0.9"> <url> <loc>https://www.dayaweb.com</loc> <lastmod>2018-11-06</lastmod> <changefreq>monthly</changefreq> <priority>1</priority> </url> <url> <loc>https://www.dayaweb.com/about/</loc> <lastmod>2018-02-08</lastmod> <changefreq>monthly</changefreq> <priority>1</priority> </url> <url> <loc>https://www.dayaweb.com/testimonials/</loc> <lastmod>2018-02-02</lastmod> <changefreq>monthly</changefreq> <priority>1</priority> </url> </urlset>

 One big advantage to XML Sitemap files is that you can provide additional information about your website pages, including:

-There are many different ways that you can create a sitemap file.
-The way in which you decide to create one will probably depend on a few different factors:
+There are many different ways that you can use to make a sitemap file.
+The way that you decide to use will probably depend on a few different factors:

 Among the many options available to you are:

-However you decide to create a sitemap, remember to visually inspect the generated sitemap file to make sure that it includes all of the URLs that you want included.
+Whichever method you use, remember to visually inspect the generated sitemap file to make sure that it includes all of the URLs that you want included.
 Additionally, you may want to exclude certain URLs that you don’t want to be indexed by search engines.

 Finally, make sure that you follow the general sitemap guidelines.